AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 * `$removeparam=param` -- removes query parameter with the name `param` from URLs of any request, e.g. a request to `http://example.com/page?param=1&another=2` will be transformed to `http://example.com/page?another=2`.

+> `$removeparam` basic syntax is supported starting with v1.7 of [CoreLibs](https://adguard.com/en/blog/introducing-corelibs.html) and v3.6 of AdGuard Browser Extension.

 ###### Regular expressions

 You can also use regular expressions to match query parameters and/or their values:

 * `$removeparam=/regex/[options]` -- removes query parameters matching the regex regular expression from URLs of any request.
 Unlike basic syntax, it means *"remove query parameters normalized to a `name=value` string which match the regex regular expression"*. `[options]` here is the list of regular expression options.
 At the moment, the only supported option is `i` which makes matching case-insensitive.

-> `$removeparam` syntax for regular expressions will be supported starting with v1.8 of [CoreLibs](https://adguard.com/en/blog/introducing-corelibs.html) and v3.6.7 of AdGuard Browser Extension.
+> `$removeparam` syntax for regular expressions will be supported starting with v1.8 of CoreLibs and v4.0 of AdGuard Browser Extension.
 For now, use the simplified version: `$removeparam=param`.

 > **Escaping special characters**: don't forget to escape special characters like `,`, `/` and `$` in the regular expressions.
 Use `\` character for that purpose.
 For example, an escaped comma should look like this: `\,`.